Hookworm infection: Eradication programmes

 In 1899, American zoologist Charles Wardell Stiles identified progressive pernicious anemia seen in the southern United States as being caused by the hookworm A. duodenale.
 Testing in the 1900s revealed very heavy infestations in school-age children.
 In Puerto Rico, Dr. Bailey K. Ashford, a US Army physician, organized and conducted a parasite treatment campaign, which cured approximately 300,000 people (one-third of the Puerto Rican population) and reduced the death rate from this anemia by 90 percent during the years 1903–04.

 On October 26, 1909, the Rockefeller Sanitary Commission for the Eradication of Hookworm Disease was organized as a result of a gift of US$1 million from John D. Rockefeller, Sr. The five-year program was a remarkable success and a great contribution to the United States' public health, instilling public education, medication, field work and modern government health departments in eleven southern states.

-The hookworm exhibit was a prominent part of the 1910 Mississippi state fair.
+The hookworm exhibit was a prominent part of the 1910 Mississippi State Fair.

 The commission found that an average of 40% of school-aged children were infected with hookworm.
 Areas with higher levels of hookworm infection prior to the eradication program experienced greater increases in school enrollment, attendance, and literacy after the intervention.
-Econometric studies have shown that this effect cannot be explained by a variety of alternative factors, including differential trends across areas, changing crop prices, shifts in certain educational and health policies and the effect of malaria eradication.
+Econometric studies have shown that this effect cannot be explained by a variety of alternative factors, including differential trends across areas, changing crop prices, shifts in certain educational and health policies, and the effect of malaria eradication.
 No significant contemporaneous results were found for adults who should have benefited less from the intervention owing to their substantially lower (prior) infection rates.
 The program nearly eradicated hookworm and would flourish afterward with new funding as the Rockefeller Foundation International Health Division.

 The RF's hookworm campaign in Mexico showed how science and politics play a role in developing health policies.
-It brought together government officials, health officials, public health workers, Rockefeller officials and the community.
+It brought together government officials, health officials, public health workers, Rockefeller officials, and the community.
 This campaign was launched to eradicate hookworms in Mexico.
 Although the campaign did not focus on long-term treatments, it did set the terms of the relationship between Mexico and the Rockefeller Foundation.
 The scientific knowledge behind this campaign helped shape public health policies, improved public health and built a strong relationship between US and Mexico.

-In the 1920s, hookworm eradication reached the Caribbean and Latin America, where great mortality was reported among people in the West Indies towards the end of the 18th century, as well as through descriptions sent from Brazil and various other tropical and sub-tropical regions.
+In the 1920s, hookworm eradication reached the Caribbean and Latin America, where great mortality was reported among people in the West Indies towards the end of the 18th century, as well as through descriptions sent from Brazil and various other tropical and subtropical regions.